How Can We Help?

 Fasting & Ramadan

-Fasting is a sacred obligation, and it is important that a woman clearly understand when she must fast and when she must abstain from fasting.
+Fasting is a sacred obligation, and it is important that a woman clearly understands when she must fast and when she must abstain from fasting.
 One of the most difficult rulings to conceptualise is whether fasting is obligatory, based on when a woman’s menstruation (hayd) ends.
 We have consolidated the rulings into three simple categories to make it easy to assess and understand whether a woman needs to fast after she gains purity from hayd.

 The Fiqh of It